Do you want to take your career to the next level by applying to an MBA program?

 But believe it or not:

-Making a few minor mistakes here can cost you the chance to get into your dream MBA program.
+Making a few minor mistakes here can cost you the chance to get into a top MBA program.

 Your resume header should include the following information: